eClarity/skill-openstates/README.md

 ## Usage

-Say something like "Hey Mycroft, government bills for "state name".
+Say something like "Hey Mycroft, government bills for "New York".

 ## TODO